- Millennials who need people around them as they work with their headphones on and are too lazy to walk to a cafe.

-- Couples who want to pretend they are Hemingway and Hadley circa 1920s, when people lived in Paris; “ate well and cheaply and drank well and cheaply and slept well and warm…and loved each other.”
+- Couples who want to pretend they are Hemingway and Hadley circa the 1920s when people lived in Paris; “ate well and cheaply and drank well and cheaply and slept well and warm…and loved each other.”

-- Single people who want to love TF out of their bed and sleep a solid 8 hours like you did back in the 80’s
+- Single people who want to love TF out of their bed and sleep a solid 8 hours as you did back in the 80s.

 - Families of all ages

 - He is always waiting for me late at night to unlock the door and welcome me back.

 - He speaks really good English and is happy with his job, which makes me happy to help him keep his job.

 - He doesn’t overcrowd his home with people bombarding you to carry a carry-on, and instead, he asks first if you need help.

 - The shower sparkles, as in literally there are stars when the lights are dimmed.